Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 Cultivating Collaboration

-Join us for a student-led presentation by the University of Oregon’s Senior Product Design Research class.
-The online event will reveal the results of a collaboration between PDT’s Advisors (Deb Mrazek, John Furukawa, Colin Bay, and Herman D’Hooge) and the UO students.
+Student-led presentation by the University of Oregon’s Senior Product Design Research class.
+This special event revealed the results of a collaboration between PDT’s Advisors (Deb Mrazek, John Furukawa, Colin Bay, and Herman D’Hooge) and the UO students.

 The students engaged in a research sprint with their PDT Advisors to uncover valuable insights about PDT’s member community and ecosystem.
 Over five days, students practiced primary and secondary research, including interviews with members.
 The four student teams will present their findings to the PDT community for feedback.